two-first-names/agender.org.uk/privacy-notice.md

 ## How can you cancel your membership or notify us of any changes to contact details?

-You can email membership@agender.org.uk to request membership cancellation and to have your data removed from Google and any other locations where it is stored.
+You can email <membership@agender.org.uk> to request membership cancellation and to have your data removed from Google and any other locations where it is stored.
 We will confirm by email that we have deleted your data.
-To notify us of any changes to your membership details, contact us with the same email address.
+To notify us of any changes to your membership details, contact us at the [same email address](mailto:membership@agender.org.uk).

 Note that you cannot contact Google directly to ask for your information to be removed from their servers, you will need to contact a:gender directly as the Data Controller.